 • Review and recommend AGC policy on matters concerning building construction and to meet with development services officials and city manager.

-• Provide liaison with the XXXX and a forum for the exchange of information on matters of mutual concern.
+• Provide a forum for the exchange of information on matters of mutual concern.

 • To coordinate AGC liaison with the American Institute of Architects.
 Comprised of AGC South Texas Chapter and American Institute of Architects members, this group provides a forum for the design and construction community to discuss pertinent industry issues.
 Members are chosen by current Action Team members only.